Identify the classical orders—the architectural styles developed by the Greeks and Romans used to this day.

-As its names suggests, the Ionic Order originated in Ionia, a coastal region of central Anatolia (today Turkey) where a number of ancient Greek settlements were located.
+As its name suggests, the Ionic Order originated in Ionia, a coastal region of central Anatolia (today Turkey) where a number of ancient Greek settlements were located.
 Volutes (scroll-like ornaments) characterize the Ionic capital and a base supports the column, unlike the Doric order.
 The Ionic order developed in Ionia during the mid-sixth century B.C.E. and had been transmitted to mainland Greece by the fifth century B.C.E.
 Among the earliest examples of the Ionic capital is the inscribed votive column from Naxos, dating to the end of the seventh century B.C.E.

 The monumental temple dedicated to Hera on the island of Samos, built by the architect Rhoikos c.
 570–560 B.C.E., was the first of the great Ionic buildings, although it was destroyed by earthquake in short order.
 The sixth century B.C.E.
 Temple of Artemis at Ephesus, a wonder of the ancient world, was also an Ionic design.
-In Athens the Ionic order influences some elements of the Parthenon (447–432 B.C.E.), notably the Ionic frieze that encircles the cella of the temple.
+In Athens, the Ionic order influences some elements of the Parthenon (447–432 B.C.E.), notably the Ionic frieze that encircles the cella of the temple.
 Ionic columns are also employed in the interior of the monumental gateway to the Acropolis known as the Propylaia (c.
 437–432 B.C.E.).
 The Ionic was promoted to an exterior order in the construction of the Erechtheion (c.
-421–405 B.C.E.) on the Athenian Acropolis (image below).
+421–405 B.C.E.) on the Athenian Acropolis.